puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 puzzle
 ```

 Passing only the variable is pretty straight forward.
-Since we learned the string intrepolation only works
+Since we learned the string interpolation only works
 for **double quoted** strings, the following

 ```groovy